2 3/5 as a Decimal: A full breakdown

 Understanding Mixed Numbers and Fractions

 Before diving into the conversion, let's refresh our understanding of mixed numbers and fractions.
 A mixed number combines a whole number and a fraction, like 2 3/5.
-This represents two whole units and three-fifths of another unit.
+Which means this represents two whole units and three-fifths of another unit.
 A fraction, on the other hand, represents a part of a whole.
 The top number is the numerator (3 in this case), and the bottom number is the denominator (5 in this case).
 The denominator indicates how many equal parts the whole is divided into, and the numerator shows how many of those parts we are considering.

 Method 1: Converting the Fraction to a Decimal, then Adding the Whole Number